 Harrison Ford was a carpenter before “Star Wars” and Han Solo.

-Rumor has it Harrison got the role while helping out George Lucas as a stand in for screen tests.
+Rumor has it Harrison got the Han Solo role that changed his career while helping out George Lucas as a stand in for screen tests.

 Most of these transitions have three things in common...

 1 You Start out doing something completely unrelated

 These six people did.
 And then made an agreement with themselves to change and leave their old life behind.